 If it’s easier, you can forget most of that last paragraph ever existed and just chalk this one up as very complicated and diverse with about everything imaginable.

-Another extremely important influencer on the shape, texture and structure of the wines is the vineyard altitude.
+Another extremely important influence on the shape, texture and structure of the wines is the vineyard altitude.
 With an average of 855 meters (2805 feet), this marks likely the highest average elevation where Mencia is planted in Spain, with the only contender perhaps being some sections of Bierzo, well above Corullón; that said, there is hardly a vine in Jamuz that sits lower than 800 meters (2,625 feet).
 Higher altitude sites bring tension due to stress on the vine, and a very late picking season further develops depth of complexity from more hang time for the grapes.
-Desiccation or over-ripening of the clusters is less a consideration here than in lower altitude areas.
-The result is Jamuz grapes with fully lignified stems, taut berries and the influence of the full length of the beginning of spring to the end of fall, its flora, fauna and any other factors that may contribute some kind of unique nuance.
+Desiccation or over-ripening of the clusters is less a consideration here than in lower altitude areas during the summer and late fall heat.
+The result is Jamuz grapes with fully lignified stems, taut berries and the influence of the full length of the beginning of spring to the end of fall, its flora, fauna and any other factors that may contribute unique nuances found in these wines.
 This is real complexity and opportunity for subtleties and more distinction to emerge with bottle age.

 The desert landscape is filled with indigenous holm oak trees, wild thyme and lavender, and without a single alien eucalyptus tree in site to muck up the soils and influence the taste of any of the wines.
 This polycultural area is rich in wildlife and untamed land and the good vineyards are alone and usually without too much cultivation around them, save some tree groves inside the riverbeds far away from the vineyards.

 The soft touch and thoughtful approach in the vineyard and cellar by Miguel’s team led by Marta allows the wines to express their entire environment, not solely led by its solar and wind influence, geologic setting and grape varieties.
-These wines transport you into the Jamuz with the cold Telemo winds, its lift and freshness; mineral nuances and roundness from the fine-grained pulverized slate soils; the smell of winter coming when the grapes were picked; the wild, dry and pungent desert thyme, lavender, rosemary, chamomile and the wild roses (called jaras).
+These wines transport you into the Jamuz with the cold Telemo winds, its lift and freshness; mineral nuances and roundness from the fine-grained pulverized slate soils; the Spanish sun, the smell of winter coming when the grapes were picked; the wild, dry and pungent desert thyme, lavender, rosemary, chamomile and the wild roses (called jaras).
 This place is special.
 It’s literally in the middle of nowhere, far away from some of nature’s greatest adversaries, industrialization and monocultural farming.
-In one of the last frontiers of rediscovery of ancient vines in the wine world, they are breathing Jamuz back to life. -TV
+In one of the last frontiers of rediscovery of ancient vines in the wine world, the team at Fuentes del Silencio is breathing Jamuz back to life. -TV